This article continues from Part I. Part II chronicles the decline of Huntley & Palmer.

 Huntley & Palmer was the 38th largest British industrial company in 1905, with a capital of £2.4 million (c. £255 million in 2014).
 It had 6,500 employees.

-Huntley & Palmer, as late as 1910, largely eschewed advertising.
+As late as 1910, Huntley & Palmer largely eschewed advertising.

-By 1911 the company had a regular staff of 7,000, not counting the additional workers taken on during peak times.
-That year, Huntley & Palmer was accused of dismissing without notice workers who were affiliated with trade unions, although company officials denied the accusation.
+Huntley & Palmer had a regular staff of 7,000 by 1911, plus additional staff during peak times.
+That year the company was accused of dismissing without notice workers who were affiliated with trade unions, although company officials denied the accusation.

 By 1914 almost half of production was exported, 50 percent of which was destined for the Far East and Africa.